Camera TechnologyLights and Display Board Circuits

 Parts Selection

-The light sensor used here is a generic 5mm round phototransistor.
-The type is a high speed and high sensitive silicon NPN phototransistor.
-Due to its clear epoxy, the device is matched to visible light and infrared radiation.
-The opto-isolated triac in the circuit is a type MOC3021 consists of gallium arsenide infrared emitting diode, optically coupled to a silicon bilateral switch.
-Since the CR2032 Lithium Manganese Dioxide battery have a nominal voltage of 3V (nominal capacity 220mAh), the whole circuit can be powered from it without any undue difficulties.
+The opto-isolated triac employed in the circuit is of the MOC3021 type.
+It comprises a gallium arsenide infrared emitting diode, optically linked to a silicon bilateral switch.
+Given that the CR2032 Lithium Manganese Dioxide battery provides a nominal voltage of 3V (with a nominal capacity of 220mAh), the entire circuit can be comfortably powered by it, without any significant challenges.

 Optical Slave Flash Trigger Schematic Circuit Diagram 3